-3. DETAIL
+3 DETAIL

-- 3.1.
-In accordance with LGPS Regulations 2013 (S108) and Scheme Advisory Board Guidance, in July 2015, the Fund adopted a Conflicts of Interest Policy for the Pension Board. - 3.2 Broadly conflicts are currently managed as follows: - Committee members and co-opted members are required to adhere to the "Constitution of the London Borough of Croydon" [as at 14 April 2023] Part 5.I Section 9 and Appendix B accessible via:
+3.1.
+In accordance with LGPS Regulations 2013 (S108) and Scheme Advisory Board Guidance, in July 2015, the Fund adopted a Conflicts of Interest Policy for the Pension Board.

+- 3.2 Conflicts are currently more broadly managed as follows: - Committee members and co-opted members are required to adhere to the "Constitution of the London Borough of Croydon" [as at 14 April 2023] Part 5.I Section 9 and Appendix B accessible via:

-https://democracy.croydon.gov.uk/documents/s46562/Part%205I%20ME MBERS%20CODE%20OF%20CONDUCT.pdf and must have proper operational procedures in place described in a written statement further to Regulation 55 of The Local Government Pension Scheme Regulations 2013.
+https://democracy.croydon.gov.uk/documents/s46562/Part%205I%20ME MBERS%20CODE%20OF%20CONDUCT.pdf and must have proper operational procedures in place under Regulation 55 of The Local Government Pension Scheme Regulations 2013.